mikke89/RmlUi/Samples/readme.md

 #### `shell`

-Common platform specific code used by all the samples for open windows, processing input and access files.
-Supports Windows, macOS and Linux.
+The shell is mainly a wrapper around the [backends](../Backends/), used by all the samples to initialize the interfaces and open windows for rendering on the selected backend.

 #### `tutorial`